Corporal punishment, physical restraint, seclusion, and other physical contact with students, ch 103

 This rule making implements, in whole or in part, Iowa Code sections 256B.3 and 280.21.

 Purpose and Summary

 The Iowa Department of Education received an amended petition for rule making, which was submitted on September 18, 2018, and filed pursuant to Iowa Code section 17A.7.
-That petition sought revisions to Chapter 103, the Department's administrative rules on corporal punishment, physical restraint, and physical confinement and detention, commonly known as the Department's "seclusion and restraint" rules.
+That petition sought revisions to Chapter 103, commonly known as the Department's "seclusion and restraint" rules.
 The amended petition was received after several meetings between the petitioners, other interested parties, and key Department staff regarding the content of the original petition.
 After reviewing the proposed rules, the Department recommended that the rules be submitted to the State Board of Education as a Notice of Intended Action to update the current rules to allow all interested parties an opportunity for public comment.
 After publication of the Notice (ARC 4276C, IAB 2/13/19) and receipt of public comment, the Department revised the rules to address public comments and presented the rules to the State Board for adoption.
 The State Board did not adopt the rules and instructed the Department to continue to collect feedback on three points of contention in the rules.

 The three areas of contention in the rules were as follows: (1) commenters objected to the use of the term "serious physical" injury and felt the term would result in educators second-guessing their actions when situations may call for seclusion and restraint; (2) commenters objected to the requirement that educators contact parents within ten minutes of both the commencement and conclusion of the seclusion or physical restraint because the commenters felt this was not practical under the circumstances and that educators need to be able to handle the situation; and (3) commenters objected to the requirements on the size of seclusion rooms and requested that some rooms be grandfathered into use.